ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 On your Ubuntu VM labelled **Client**, configure the system to authenticate against the OpenLDAP server created in Task 4.

-* To test your configuration, use the command `getent passwd` and confirm that you can see your eID in that list.
+* To test your configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
 * To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).
+* Finally, reboot the system, and make sure you can log in graphically by choosing the "Not listed?" option on the login screen and entering your LDAP user's credentials.

 #### Resources

-* [Configure LDAP Client on Ubuntu 16.04 / Debian 8](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/configure-ldap-client-on-ubuntu-16-04-debian-8.html) on IT'z Geek (should work on 18.04 as well)
+* [Configure LDAP Client on Ubuntu 16.04 / Debian 8](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/configure-ldap-client-on-ubuntu-16-04-debian-8.html) on ITz Geek (should work on 18.04 as well)
 * [Configure LDAP Client](https://www.server-world.info/en/note?os=Ubuntu_18.04&p=openldap&f=3) from Server-World
 * [OpenLDAP Server](https://help.ubuntu.com/lts/serverguide/openldap-server.html.en) on Ubuntu Server Guide (look for the LDAP Authentication section)
-* [How to Configure Ubuntu as an LDAP Client](https://askubuntu.com/questions/127389/how-to-configure-ubuntu-as-an-ldap-client) from AskUbuntu (possible solution to graphical login)

 ---